repairnator/repairnator-experiments-jkali-one-failing-test-case/README.md

 ## Statistics

-There are currently 1.683 (excluding `master` branch) branches, each of them associated with a failure, and there are 72 Kali patches.
+There are currently 1.683 (excluding `master` branch) branches, each of them associated with a failure, and there are 72 cases in which AstorJKali succeeded to generate one patch.

 ## Builds to be re-executed